 - Assisting with verification of check payment received from insurance companies

-Pharmacy owners face some challenges when switching from retail to long-term care pharmacy.
+- Pharmacy owners face some challenges when switching from a retail to a long-term care pharmacy.
 Just some of these include:

-- Financing opening a new pharmacy with separate inventory
+- Financing a new pharmacy with separate inventory

-- Having enough patients/facilities to fund this prospect
+- Having enough patients/facilities to fund the business

 - Completion of licensing and state requirements